 76. “best backhand return from the deuce court to avoid the net man poaching.” (in doubles)

 – Hitting inside-out backhands from the deuce side to avoid the net player is a tough task indeed.
 Have you tried to hit the backhands hard at the net player?
-If you do that he/she might not want to poach knowing that the ball will come in her direction next time.
-Just make sure you let your net partner know that you’ll hit the backhand return at the net player so that he/she gets ready to react to the opposing net player’s reply.
+If you do that, they might not want to poach, knowing that the ball will come in their direction next time.
+Just make sure you let your net partner know that you’ll hit the backhand return at the net player so that they get ready to react to the opposing net player’s reply.

-Overall, communicating with your partner in regard to your return intention is key in doubles so that he/she knows what to expect also.
+Overall, communicating with your partner in regard to your return intention is key in doubles so that they also know what to expect.

 77. “If I had to ‘make a wish’ it would be for court geometry and the building of points.”